Information for Tenants

 Finding a property

-The first step is to contact us to provide brief details about yourself and about the accomodation you require.
+The first step is to contact us to provide brief details about yourself and about the accommodation you require.
 We then search our database for suitable properties for you to view.
 If not urgent, we log your details so that we can contact you as suitable properties become available.
-It is wise to start looking about a month before you wish to move, as properties are viewed and reserved quickly.
+It is wise to start looking about a month before you wish to move, as properties do move quickly.
 Our tenancies are granted for a minimum term of 6 months.